gbenedetti22/cm_project2025/report/Implementation.md

 ### Performance Evaluation

-We evaluated this SVR implementation on both synthetic datasets and the **Abalone dataset**.
-While the model generalizes well on synthetic data, its performance deteriorates significantly on the Abalone dataset due to the **high number of constraints**.
+We tested our SVR model on both simple synthetic datasets (e.g., a noisy sine function) and large-scale real-world datasets.
+The synthetic data allowed us to verify the implementation's correctness, while the real data assessed its practical performance.
+The results demonstrate that while the solver generally works correctly, its speed significantly decreases when applied to large data volumes.

+The following sections will showcase results on benchmark functions (such as noisy sine waves), which demonstrate the SVR implementation's correctness, while the high-dimensional real-world datasets will be addressed in the final chapter.

 #### Synthetic data